 You’ve probably heard of the General Data Protection Regulation (or GDPR).
 After all, it’s been all over the news for months.
 And while it may seem like a complicated process, we’re here to break it down to help you understand what it means for your organization.
-We’ll guide you through how to set up your donation forms to be GDPR compliant.
+We’ll guide you through how to create GDPR compliant donation forms.
 The changes you need to make are much simpler than you’d expect!

 So, what exactly is the GDPR?

-The GDPR are a new set of laws that provides guidelines for the collection and processing of the personal information of citizens of the European Union (EU).
+The GDPR is a new set of laws that provides guidelines for the collection and processing of the personal information of citizens of the European Union (EU).